Djone08/YouTube_Data_Harvesting_and_Warehousing/README.md

 Finally, you can display the retrieved data in the `Streamlit` app.
 You can use Streamlit's data visualization features to create charts and graphs to help users analyze the data.

 Overall, this approach involves building a simple **UI** with **Streamlit**, retrieving data from the **YouTube API**, storing the **data SQL** as a **warehouse**, querying the data warehouse with **SQL**, and displaying the data in the **Streamlit app**.

+### SQL Query Output need to displayed as table in Streamlit Application:
+01. What are the names of all the videos and their corresponding channels?
+02. Which channels have the most number of videos, and how many videos do they have?
+03. What are the top 10 most viewed videos and their respective channels?
+04. How many comments were made on each video, and what are their corresponding video names?
+05. Which videos have the highest number of likes, and what are their corresponding channel names?
+06. What is the total number of likes and dislikes for each video, and what are their corresponding video names?
+07. What is the total number of views for each channel, and what are their corresponding channel names?
+08. What are the names of all the channels that have published videos in the year 2022?
+09. What is the average duration of all videos in each channel, and what are their corresponding channel names?
+10. Which videos have the highest number of comments, and what are their corresponding channel names?

+### Results:
+This project aims to develop a user-friendly Streamlit application that utilizes the Google API to extract information on a YouTube channel, stores it in a SQL database, and enables use